SQream/sqream_docs/reference/sql/sql_functions/scalar_functions/string/like.rst

    Ed Davis        |  27 | 6980802 | Portland Trail Blazers

 .. tip::
-   :ref:`isprefixof` is a more performant way to match the beginning of a string.
-   This example can be written as
+   :ref:`isprefixof` is a more performant way to match the beginning of a string, especially This example can be written as

    .. code-block:: postgres